ES-Nix/get-nix/README.md

-Tried it with `nix-instantiate . -A firefox | cut -d'.' -f1-3` and with `nix-instantiate ./. -A firefox.outPath | cut -d'.' -f1-3` but finally it gives to the "outPath" hash `nix-instantiate --eval --expr 'with import ./. {}; firefox.outPath'`
+Tried it with `nix-instantiate . -A firefox | cut -d'.' -f1-3` and with `nix-instantiate ./. -A firefox.outPath | cut -d'.' -f1-3` but finally it gives the "outPath" hash and only the last line of the above code worked.

 ```bash
 nix path-info --closure-size --eval-store auto 'nixpkgs#glibc^*'